Thermo Fisher did not infringe genetic-testing patent, U.S. top court says

 (Reuters) - The U.S. Supreme Court on Wednesday cleared a subsidiary of biotech company Thermo Fisher Scientific Inc of infringing a genetic-testing kit patent held by Promega Corp, overturning a lower court's decision.

-The justices ruled 7-0 that the subsidiary, Life Technologies Corp [LTCL.UL], could not be held liable for violating the patent by shipping one part of a testing kit from the United States to Britain, where it was assembled with other components and sold overseas.
+The justices ruled 7-0 that the subsidiary, Life Technologies Corp, could not be held liable for violating the patent by shipping one part of a testing kit from the United States to Britain, where it was assembled with other components and sold overseas.

 California-based Life Technologies and privately held Wisconsin-based Promega both sell DNA testing kits for forensic identification, paternity testing, medical research and other uses.